Davic15/angular-complete-guide/Section 13 - Understanding Observables/Notes.md

     - Complete is different that to get an Error.

 ## Observables & You.

     - What we create is a custom observable.
     - We rarely will create our own observables.

 ## Understanding Operators.

     - The data reaches first to the operators and later to the subscription.
     - Every observable has a pipe method.
     - Pipe goes where we subscribe to our observable.
     - It is used to transform data, before manipulate it.

 ## Subjects.

     - It is a special kind of observable.
     - You can call next from outside, it is an "Active" observable.
         - Can be triggered from code.
+    - Observer -> subscription -> Observable.
+    - Observer -> subscription -> Subject (next).
+    - We can't subscribe to an event emitter.